-The Biloela region is home to one of Queensland's largest coal-fired power stations, and an area of significant coal mining activity.
-In addition to these coal resources, the area also has very significant wind energy resources which provide a long term future for energy supply from the region.
+The Biloela region is home to one of Queensland's largest coal-fired power stations and an area of significant coal mining activity.
+In addition to these coal resources it also has significant wind energy resources which provide a long term future for energy supply from the region.

-The Specimen Hill Wind Farm is located 60km south west of Gladstone, and 10km east of Biloela in central Queensland.
-The location has been chosen because there is a strong wind resource, high voltage transmission lines and good road access via the Dawson Hwy, with few neighbouring properties.
+The site for the proposed Specimen Hill Wind Farm is in Dumgree, between Kroombit Tops and the Dawson Highway, approximately 25km north-east of Biloela and 60km south-west of Gladstone in central Queensland.
+The location has been chosen because there is a strong wind resource, high voltage transmission lines and good road access via the Dawson Highway, with few neighbouring properties.

-Wind measurements to date show strong winds from the east dominating the site with a strong night-time profile.
+Wind monitoring has shown winds from the east dominating the site with a strong night-time profile.
 This complements the day-time power output of existing solar farms to provide reliable 24/7 power to the Queensland grid.

-Epuron anticipates the project will involve 60 to 80 wind turbines with a tip height potentially exceeding 200 metres.
+Epuron anticipates the project will involve 56 wind turbines with a tip height potentially exceeding 200 metres.
 Each wind turbine will require access tracks for construction and operation, as well as underground and overhead powerlines connecting to a proposed on-site substation.

 The project will connect via a new substation to the on-site 275,000 volt Wurdong to Calvale powerlines owned and operated by Powerlink.